 Centennial Park, Champaign: Perhaps the granddaddy of all Chambana sled hills, this Champaign locale is located just west of Prairie Farm and south of the playground.
 Great for big kids, this one is pretty steep.

-Colbert Park Sled Hill, Savoy: Head to Savoy for this relatively new addition to the local sledding scene; go south on Neil Street (Route 45) and then east on Church Street.
+Colbert Park Sled Hill, Savoy: Head to Savoy for this staple in the local sledding scene; go south on Neil Street (Route 45) and then east on Church Street.
 This is a pretty high hill, but you can modify for the little ones.

 Crystal Lake Park, Urbana: While sledding here has not been allowed for a couple of years during the Urbana Park District’s significant rehabilitation of Crystal Lake Park, sledders are now welcomed back to “Cannonball Hill.”
 Park near the Lake House and head in to the park and to the east and you’ll run right into it.
 The hill is lit until 9 p.m.
 (The Urbana Park District recommended Prairie Park as a sledding alternative, but we haven’t tried sledding there yet.
 Let us know if we should add it to this list.)